 After all, a dead or dying tree on your commercial property won’t fix itself.
-And the longer you let it go, the worse things can get for you, the property and its tenants.
+And the longer you let it go, the worse things can get for you, the property, and its tenants.

 How are the tree’s branches looking?
 One warning sign is if the branches are bare during a time of the year when they should be covered in leaves.
-Also keep in mind that on dead branches of deciduous trees, dead leaves will cling well into the winter instead of dropping to the ground as they would on a healthy deciduous tree.
+Also, keep in mind that dead leaves will cling well into the winter on dead branches of deciduous trees instead of dropping to the ground as they would on a healthy deciduous tree.

-And dead branches relegated to one side of a tree can also indicate serious trunk and root damage.
+Dead branches relegated to one side of a tree can also indicate serious trunk and root damage.

-Large fungus — shelf or bracket fungus (aka wood conchs) — on the trunk or branch of a tree can indicate that your tree is experiencing internal rot and anything beyond the fungus may be dead or dying.
+Large fungus — shelf or bracket fungus (aka wood conchs) — on the trunk or branch of a tree can indicate that your tree is experiencing internal rot, and anything beyond the fungus may be dead or dying.